mcarina/teste-tecnico-frontend-backend/front-end/README.md

 # Front-end with Angular

-If you want to run only the frontend project, use the command below.
+If you want to run only the frontend project, make sure you are inside the frontend project directory: `teste-tecnico-frontend-backend/front-end`. use the command below.

 To install and run the project, make sure you have **Docker** installed on your machine.